IntHelloWorld/GTE/README.md

-# The online repository for the under review IJCAI2024 paper "GTE: A Framework for Learning Code AST Representation Efficiently and Effectively"
+# The online repository for the paper "GTE: Learning Code AST Representation Efficiently and Effectively"

 ## Data Preprocess
 Download the divided data from https://doi.org/10.5281/zenodo.10369493